-The skin of the deer has an import function to the animal.
+The skin of the deer has an important function to the animal.
 The skin gives protection against the cold temperatures that the winter brings.
-This is the reason why the skin and fur of deer are so desired to make coats for the big fashion houses.
+This is why the skin and fur of deer are so desired to make coats for the big fashion houses.

-The fur of the deer tends to be brown with some touches of black and can change throughout the seasons.
+The deer’s fur tends to be brown with some touches of black and can change throughout the seasons.
 The fur is thick with layers.
 Every day it grows more, and it is renewed like human hair.
 The fur can provide the animal with reliable protection when there is heavy snowfall.

-Their fur is thick so they can withstand the winter snowfall and snowflakes.
-The fur works as a protective barrier against the cold and the snowflakes melton the fur, turning to water on the deer.
-Some species have longer coats than others due to the temperatures where these animals are found being more extreme than those in warmer climates.
+Their fur is thick so that they can withstand the winter snowfall and snowflakes.
+The fur works as a protective barrier against the cold, and the snowflakes melton the fur, turning to water on the deer.
+Some species have longer coats than others due to the temperatures where these animals are more extreme than those in warmer climates.

 Deer have many advantages, thanks to their skin.
 All species have a unique skin type that, in conjunction with their fur, protects them from the winter cold and gives them much needed warmth.

 The primary function of the hairs is to provide heat to all of the skin underneath.
 This, in turn, keeps the organs from freezing in the sub-arctic conditions.